justinjiajia/cloud_security/labs/lab_7.md

 ## Task 1: Preparing your lab environment with CloudFormation

-In this task, you will provision an SNS (short for Simple Notification Service) topic and subscribe your email address using a CloudFormation template.
-This topic will be used in subsequent tasks to deliver email alerts to you about important activity that occurs in the AWS account.
+In this task, you will provision two IAM Roles with proper permissions, a Lambda Function, and an SNS Topic with your email address subscribed using a CloudFormation template.
+These resources will be used in subsequent tasks to ...

 1. Visit <a href="console.aws.amazon.com/console/home">https://console.aws.amazon.com/console/home</a>.
 Then choose *Multi-session enabled* from the dropdown menu in the top right of the screen.